Germany E-Invoicing Requirements: What Receivers Need to Know

 Your Compliance Checklist as an E-Invoice Receiver

-3. Assess your supplier base.
+2. Assess your supplier base.
 Identify which of your current suppliers are incorporated in Germany or operate from German entities.
 These suppliers will be transitioning their invoicing to XRechnung or ZUGFeRD as the 2027 and 2028 issuance deadlines take effect.
-Understanding the scope of exposure across your vendor roster lets you plan capacity and prioritize system upgrades where they will have the greatest impact.
+Understanding the scope of exposure lets you prioritize system upgrades where they will have the greatest impact.

-4. Evaluate your extraction workflow.
+3. Evaluate your extraction workflow.
 Determine whether your current accounts payable systems can parse raw XRechnung XML and extract the embedded XML layer from ZUGFeRD PDFs.
-If your team is handling these formats manually, copying data from XML viewers into your ERP, or if your systems cannot process them at all, it is time to evaluate automated extraction tools that can read structured invoice data directly into your financial systems.
+If your team is handling these formats manually or your systems cannot process them at all, evaluate automated extraction tools that can read structured invoice data directly into your financial systems.

 Extract invoice data to Excel with natural language prompts